amerocu/cookitter/README.md

 - feat: PathItems outiline is hidden when used in a clipping group
 - feat: warning if artboard names are not consistent, like missing pages or missing sides.
 - feat: render portals in inverted order on odd pages, this will allow to see through multiple pages with only one render.
+- feat: if the user does an undo, pause the sync for 1 second

 ## Known Bugs